Foreword Judy McDonald, (nee Foster)

 During the game Percy Rooke, Captain of Rovers met with a slight mishap but we hope he will soon recover.

 For Tenindewa, as usual, C Keeffe played a ding dong, his cobber Bob Stafford was absent, but he was very well supported by Townsend, Johnstone and McDougal.
 For Rovers Slavin, Toomey, Watson and Noomes were conspicuous throughout the game

 Tenindewa 6 goals 14 points

 Rovers 3 goals 7 points

 The Fosters from the outset became passionate supporters of this new Mullewa team and not only cheered on the local boys but Tom, who had coached Devil’s Creek for a time in the old association, became the Mullewa time- keeper.
 So every Sunday during the season it was football, be that in Mullewa, Geraldton, Northampton or Chapman Valley.
 For a period Irwin Districts also fielded a side which meant heading south for those games too.
 At this time enter Robbie McDonald, a Dumbleyoung footballing import in the form of a dashing attacking back flanker.
 Robbie McDonald excelled for Mullewa in those foundation years and obviously came under the discerning eye of more than just the selectors, as very soon he became part of the Foster family which culminated in he and Judy marrying in 1969.
 Also, the talented Des, after returning from boarding school at St Patrick’s College Geraldton in the late 1960’s, represented Mullewa with distinction in the 1970s.
 However it must be said that Tennis, Golf and Badminton were the sports at which he really excelled.
-In fact the entire family displayed uncanny amounts of sporting talent in various disciplines but it has to be highlighted that a hallmark of the Foster modus operandi to sport was that their talent was displayed in association with an utmost degree of sportsmanship.
+In fact the entire family displayed uncanny amounts of sporting talent in various disciplines but it has to be highlighted that a hallmark of the Foster modus operandi to sport was that their talent was displayed in association with the utmost degree of sportsmanship.

 Sport and the Basketball Phenomenon